United Game Artists: As AM9

+As United Game Artists

+Reception

 The titles developed by Mizuguchi's teams at Sega and United Game Artists are renowned for their development and uniqueness.
 The Sega Rally series retained a level of popularity over a decade after its release, resulting in the later development of Sega Rally 2006.
 Of the Sega Rally series, Mizuguchi told members of his former staff, "it's your game, not mine!", giving credit to his team for the game.
 Mizuguchi also credited his work on racing games with AM Annex as being the best way to show off CGI graphics at the time.
 Space Channel 5 did not sell well, but has been retrospectively called a "highlight" on the Dreamcast and described as "unlike anything before it."
 USA Today gave the Dreamcast version all four stars and said it was "all about fun, and [Space Channel 5] delivers with a song."
-Entertainment Weekly gave the same version an A- and said that "gamers of all ages undoubtedly will want to help Ulala get her groove back — if not get their hands on a pair of those boots."
+Entertainment Weekly gave the same version an A− and said that "gamers of all ages undoubtedly will want to help Ulala get her groove back — if not get their hands on a pair of those boots."
 IGN's Travis Fahs called Space Channel 5 "a product somehow greater than the sum of its parts", and that the presentation of Part 2 "had been polished to such a degree that it elevated the game to a new level."